 4 Begin a campaign of disinformation and propaganda highlighting your greatness to sway the uneducated masses.
 It doesn’t matter how little of what you say is true, just that you say it loudly enough and often enough that eventually the locals begin believe it.
 Or at the very least accept it.

 5 Construct grandiose yet deserted four-lane highways and back in your home town.
-Along them strew dubious architectural achievements that now sit empty and unused (like the Hambantota International Convention Centre), as well as other infrastructure that there is no demand for, such as a new seaport and airport.
+Along them strew dubious architectural achievements that now sit empty and unused (like the Hambantota International Convention Centre pictured above and below), as well as other infrastructure that there is no demand for, like a new seaport and airport.

 6 Plaster your image on every lamppost and building in the country in an attempt to remind your subjects on a daily basis of how great you are.